otv1/vue-property-decorator-to-vue-3-setup-api/README.md

                      reactive.
   -n, --no-comment   Disable the inclusion of informative comments within
                      the JavaScript code for importing the modelWrapper.
+  -r, --required     Set all the properties as required
 ```
 ### More example:
 ```